algorandfoundation/algokit-cli/README.md

 ## ⚠️ Pre-Alpha Software ⚠️

+**Work In Progress:** This guide is an initial version targeted at developing the CLI tool itself.
+The structure of this guide will change over time to be more end user focused.
+We anticipate this guide will eventually get an end user running AlgoKit CLI with the most basic commands.
+It will then link out to separate Algorand foundation documentation for a full user guide.

-### This software may break your computer or (more likely) just not do anything useful yet and be a general pain to install.
+**This software may break your computer or (more likely) just not do anything useful yet and be a general pain to install.**

 Still not deterred?